rohilpatel1/XcodeRPC/README.md

 # XCODE RPC

-Simply download the zip file below for macOS and accept all conditions.
+Simply download the [zip](https://github.com/rohilpatel1/XcodeRPC/releases/) file below for the most recent release.
+Once downloaded, move the folder that was a zip from your downloads to your Desktop.

-1. Open terminal and go to the directory of the file
+1. Open terminal and go to the directory of the file (remember to cd into desktop first!)
 2. Run `npm -v`, and if you see a version number, like *6.14.8*, then proceed.
 Otherwise go to [this link](https://nodejs.org/en/) and download Node.js
 3. Run `npm install` inside the terminal
 4. Run `npm run build` in the terminal